tmobile/magentaA11y/teleneo-example.md

 - For the design system, it means defining font-sizes differently than the default REM value of 16px
 - For designers, it means confusion about what type sizes actually mean and what contrast ratios are acceptable.
+  - If you want something to be readable, 16px must actually be 18px
+  - Smaller legal text at [becomes illegible](https://telekom.github.io/scale/?path=/docs/guidelines-typography--page) for anyone with less than perfect vision
 - For customers, it means smaller text that's more difficult to read

 ## How to fix it